bshaner/NCNotify/README.md

 - Power from USB when available
 	- Approach here was to try using a switch to detect when USB is plugged, because protection diodes and pmosfet would cause voltage drop and reduce battery life.
 But it is too big.
 Fun to try anyway!
 - Single-sided SMD assembly

+## Known issues
+	v1.0
+		- SWD CLK and DIO are swapped :(